Sylius/Sylius/docs/customization/api.rst

 Renaming a field of a response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Renaming name of response fields is very simple.
+Changing the name of response fields is very simple.
 In this example
 let's modify the ``options`` name to ``optionValues``, that's how response looks like now:

 .. code-block:: javascript